GovTechSG/CFT-Docs/getting-started/faqs.md

 **When will it be available?**

-CFT for Backend Systems will be Generally Available in ......
+CFT for Backend Systems will be Generally Available in (Zen to confirm)

 ### Data Classification